 To become a Goodwin 1L Diversity Fellow, a candidate must be a 1L or 2E law student enrolled in an ABA-accredited law school, with an expected graduation date of spring 2026.
 Successful applicants must demonstrate:

 - Exceptional academic performance;

-To remain eligible, candidates may not be the recipient of Goodwin’s 1L Diversity Fellowship or a similar award from another law firm and cannot be an immediate family member of a Goodwin lawyer or employee.
-Candidates also may not be a Goodwin client or an employee of a Goodwin client.
+To remain eligible, a candidate may not participate in a similar program or be an award recipient at another law firm.
+A candidate must not be an immediate family member of a Goodwin lawyer or employee and may not be a Goodwin client or an employee of a Goodwin client.

 Candidates interested in applying must complete the online application, which includes a cover letter, resume, undergraduate transcript and a personal statement of no more than 500 words.